BrandonXu6106/obsidianpublish/content/posts/readnotes/a-failure-resume.md

   - evergreen
 ---

 The nature of resumes means that most people only choose to highlight their successes and wins, but rarely the work, effort, and failures on the way.
-I think this creates an unhealthy culture of [[idolization|idolizing perfection]] and sets unrealistic standards for what 'real success' should look like.
+I think this creates an unhealthy culture of [[../../thoughts/idolization.md|idolizing perfection]] and sets unrealistic standards for what 'real success' should look like.

 I came across the concept of a **failure resume**[^1] a while ago.
 It's a list of things that didn't exactly go according to plan, and the lessons learned.
 A failure resume isn't just a showcase of failure in and of itself, but also a document of all the spectacular ways you've worked hard towards your own goals and accomplishments.
 In many ways, it _validates_ your struggle and your effort.